Mao (manga): Episodes

+Other media

+A two-part interview between Takahashi and Satoru Noda, author of Golden Kamuy, was published in Weekly Shōnen Sunday and Shueisha's Weekly Young Jump to celebrate the then upcoming first volume of Mao and the new volume of Golden Kamuy in September 2019.
+A promotional video for the fifth volume release, narrated by Inuyashas character Sesshomaru (Ken Narita), was posted in August 2020.
+A promotional video for the sixth volume release, narrated by Inuyashas characters Inuyasha (Kappei Yamaguchi) and Kagome (Satsuki Yukino), was posted in October 2020.
+On July 7, 2021, the series reached 100 chapters and a promotional video, featuring Yuki Kaji as Mao (who previously expressed his interest to participate in an eventual anime adaptation of the series), Hiro Shimono as Hyakka and Toshiyuki Toyonaga as Kamon, was posted.

 Reception

 By July 2021, the manga had 1 million copies in circulation.
 In December 2019, Brutus magazine listed Mao on their "Most Dangerous Manga" list, which included works with the most "stimulating" and thought-provoking themes.
 The School Library Journal listed the first volume of Mao as one of the top 10 manga of 2021.

-In her review of the first volume, Rebecca Silverman of Anime News Network ranked it as B−.
-Silverman called the series’ time period and its world building elements interesting, praising as well Takahashi's art.
-Silverman, however, criticized the series for its "reused" story elements and character designs, noting similarities to Takahashi's previous works like Inuyasha and Rin-ne.
-Also reviewing the first volume, Nick Smith of ICv2 commented that Mao is "closest to Inuyasha in style", and while he stated that the series has "nothing new or innovative", he praised the story and its artwork, adding: "[t]his is the start of what could turn out to be another classic series, if the story develops from this starting point."
+In her review of the first volume, Rebecca Silverman of Anime News Network gave it a grade of B−.
+Silverman found the series's historical setting and its worldbuilding elements interesting and also praised Takahashi's artwork.
+However, she criticized the series for its reused story elements and character designs, noting similarities to Takahashi's previous works such as Inuyasha and Rin-ne.
+Also reviewing the first volume, Nick Smith of ICv2 described Mao as "closest to Inuyasha in style" and, while stating that the series offered nothing new or innovative, praised its story and artwork, adding that it could become another classic series if the story developed further from its starting point.

+In 2026, the anime series was nominated at the 6th Astra TV Awards in the Best Anime Series category.